applefi87/Youtube-Splicer/README.md

 1. **Add a clip** – Paste a YouTube URL or just the ID.
 The app extracts the ID automatically and shows a thumbnail preview.
 2. **Set the range** – Enter start and end times in seconds.
 Both must be at least 1 and the end must exceed the start by at least one second.
 3. **Arrange clips** – Add as many segments as you like.
 Each entry shows editable ID, start and end fields.
 Drag the icon to reorder or remove items.
-Use **Save** to apply changes or **Back** to restore the current playlist.
+Use **Save** (above the share link) to apply changes or **Back** to restore the current playlist.
+Saving restarts the player.
 4. **Player at the top** – The page always displays a player area above the list.
 It stays empty until you add the first clip.
 5. **Play** – Use the Play button to watch the combined result or Pause to stop.
 Skip forward or back with Next/Prev buttons.
 Dragging the progress handle pauses playback; press **Play** again to continue from that spot.
-The bar displays clip boundaries, a red dot and a thumbnail preview while seeking.
+Hovering or dragging shows a thumbnail preview of that moment.
 If you scrub the built‑in YouTube bar, the custom progress pauses and resumes automatically once the video starts playing again.
 6. **Share** – A readonly input field with a copy button encodes your clips into the URL.
 A short‑link option can be added later.

 This project is built with Vite, Vue 3 and Tailwind CSS.
 Clips are stored in an array using the format: